 If you have a little extra money to throw at the problem, you can build a nice fence around your property or a barrier around the pool.
 Avoid using chain-link fences or iron railings since these are basically useless at keeping the critters out.

-We would recommend tight glass-paneled fences or wooden boards that are at least 8 inches high.
+While mesh pool fences are great for keeping kids out (frogs can often climb them or slip between the panels), if you have a frog or pest problem we would recommend tight glass-paneled fences or wooden boards that are at least 8 inches high.

 If you want to install a pool fence, then making sure there’s a solid compartment at the bottom of the fence is a great way to make sure the frogs don’t hop over the bars or through the cracks.

 6. Do it the natural way

 If you’re looking for a natural home remedy against frog encroachment, then here’s something you might be into.